-Clean Air Partners is entering its twelfth year of implementing the On the Air: Exploring Air Pollution the Sources and Solutions, an interactive teaching kit curriculum, in the environmental education sector in the metropolitan Washington D.C. and Baltimore area and it has been another successful year.
+Clean Air Partners is entering its thirteenth year of implementing the On the Air: Exploring Air Pollution the Sources and Solutions, an interactive teaching kit curriculum, in the environmental education sector in the metropolitan Washington D.C. and Baltimore area and it has been another successful year.

 Clean Air Partners continued to promote the On the Air curriculum to educators, curriculum directors, developers, and administrators at the county and state level.
 The Education Program Manager performed outreach to teachers and co-taught the On the Air curriculum to elementary, middle and high schools in public, private, and charter schools throughout Virginia, Maryland, and Washington D.C.
-During the school year, over 2,500 students were presented lessons related to air quality.
-Lastly through the Education Program Manager's participation in the Education Working Group of the 2014 Chesapeake Bay Watershed Agreement, the Mid Atlantic Working Group, Baltimore City Air Quality Education Working group, and the District of Columbia Environmental Literacy Plan Working Group, Clean Air Partners actively contributed to the integration of air quality education in Virginia, Maryland, and the District of Columbia.
+During the school year, over 3,200 students were presented lessons related to air quality.
+Lastly through the Education Program Manager's participation in the Education Working Group of the 2014 Chesapeake Bay Watershed Agreement, the Mid Atlantic Working Group, Baltimore City Air Quality Education Working group, and the District of Columbia Environmental Literacy

+Plan Working Group, Clean Air Partners actively contributed to the integration of air quality education in Virginia, Maryland, and the District of Columbia.

-Thanks to an initial sponsorship from Northrop Grumman, Clean Air Partners developed and piloted Using Your School as a Laboratory: Student Led Investigation of Air Quality the AirCasting project.
-The project uses portable monitors called AirBeams to measure fine particle pollution (PM 2.5) levels.
+Clean Air Partners continues to outreach to regional schools with a program entitled Using Your School as a Laboratory: Student Led Investigation of Air Quality the AirCasting project.
+The project uses portable monitors called AirBeams to measure fine particle pollution (PM 1.0, 2.5 and 10.0) levels.
 These investigations provide context for students to test their developing scientific knowledge and apply it to real-world problems and air quality monitoring.
-The demand for this program continued to increase, especially with middle and high school teachers in Baltimore City, District of Columbia, and Prince William County.
+The demand for this program continued to increase, especially with middle and high school teachers in Baltimore City, District of Columbia, Fairfax and Prince William County.
+In the Spring of 2019, the Education Program Manager provided a demonstration of this program and the instruments to the Clean Air Partners' Board.

 Clean Air Partners, in collaboration with the District of Columbia Environmental Education Consortium (DCEEC) and Casey Trees, developed Cleaner Air, Tree by Tree, a series of five investigations for District of Columbia 5th graders.
 During the investigations students learn about Earth Systems and the four spheres, collect air quality data, take measurements, and make tree observations.
 Students return to their classrooms and work with the AirCasting and i-tree platforms and identify the benefits both with regards to air quality and water interception of planting trees in their community.
-Cleaner Air, Tree by Tree has been taught in thirty-two District of Columbia schools, reaching over 1,150 students.
+Cleaner Air, Tree by Tree has been taught in thirty-five District of Columbia schools, reaching over 1,500 students.